binbashar/le-tf-infra-aws/apps-devstg/us-east-1/aws-cloudwatch-synthetics/README.md

 ## Dependencies

-This module uses a fork of [this module](https://github.com/clouddrove/terraform-aws-cloudwatch-synthetics) hosted on `binbashar` space to add a few modifications.
+This module uses a fork of [this module](https://github.com/clouddrove/terraform-aws-cloudwatch-synthetics) hosted in `binbashar` space to add a few modifications.

 ## Notifications